wso2con/2025-BCN-choreo-tutorial-2/README.md

     1. Copy the connection string to `components.yaml`
     1. Update the source code with the correct environment variables

+4. Push the changes to Choreo
+    1. Commit and push the changes to the repository
+    1. Choreo will automatically detect the changes and trigger a build.
+    1. Deploy the new built to dev environment by going to `Deployments` page and clicking `Configure & Deploy` button.

 3. Testing locally

 4. Debugging locally